Old Cowtown Museum preserves the 1870s lifestyle with a history museum, working farm, a business district and warm-weather gunfight shows.

-Kansas Cosmosphere and Space Center Crane your neck to see a rocket that’s more than 100 feet tall.
+Cosmosphere Crane your neck to see a rocket that’s more than 100 feet tall.
 View the command module Odyssey from the Apollo 13 lunar mission and a cosmosphere showcasing space gear.
 Feel like a jet pilot in a daredevil flight with the Blue Angels in the simulator.
 The Smithsonian-affiliated center in Hutchinson (52 miles northwest of Wichita), also wows with special events and its Justice Planetarium.
 (800) 397-0330; cosmo.org

 Swedish flags on display and colorful fiberglass Dala horses in Lindsborg (72 miles north of Wichita) serve as reminders of the town’s immigrant heritage.
 Tour downtown on pedal carts.
 We suggest starting at the craft shop Hemslojd, where a resident artist sells Scandinavian art and you can get lingonberries.
 The Brick House Grill pleases crowds with the popular meaty Viking pizza.
 (888) 227-2227; visitlindsborg.com